How to upload a file with Validation in Laravel 10

 5. Conclusion

-If you are allowing to upload large files then make sure to check upload_max_filesize and post_max_size values in the php.ini file and update it if required.
+If you allow users to upload large files then ensure that you check the upload_max_filesize and post_max_size values in the php.ini file.
+Update these values if necessary to accommodate larger file uploads.

 If you found this tutorial helpful then don't forget to share.